SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

   - Use 2 GE network cards to connect to two external network access switches respectively, and make a bond with dual network cards, as a management node for external network access;
   - Use two 10GE network cards to connect to two intranet access switches respectively, and make a bond with dual network cards to access the internal network as the management node.

-All the above NIC bonds use " mode =4 " mode, namely IEEE 802.3ad dynamic link aggregation.
+All the above NIC bonds use `"mode = 4"` mode, namely `IEEE 802.3ad` dynamic link aggregation.

 ### Standard Architecture Extension
 In actual projects, the standard network architecture can be adjusted according to user needs and the provided environment, such as a small project (within 45 nodes) or only a simple test ring environment or other scenes.